KLawso12/sorting_algorithms/readme.md

 - more sorting algorithms (merge, heap, etc)
 - multithreading for algorithms that can benefit from it (said algorithms needed first)
+- add support for sorting lists in files, and to possibly also export sorted list to a file
+- add ability to sort doubles